LIKO-12/liko-12.github.io/docs/graphics/miscellaneous.md

 ## `flip`

-Waits till the screen is applied and shown to the user, helpful when doing some loading operations.
+Wait till the screen is applied and shown to the user.
+Helpful when doing some loading operations.

 ```lua
 flip()